 - In a pot, cook some diced onion until softened.

-- Add green lentils, broth, garam masala, salt and pepper.
+- Stir in green lentils, broth, garam masala, salt and pepper.
 Cover and cook until lentils are about halfway done.

 - Uncover and add diced sweet potato and coconut milk.
 Cover and cook until the potato is tender and lentils are done.